 The Post-Graduate Diploma in Canadian Nursing with Co-op prepares internationally educated nurses with the knowledge, skills, and requisites to practice safe, ethical and competent care in the Canadian health care setting.

-To transition students into the Canadian Healthcare setting as quickly as possible, the first 19 weeks of the program will prepare you to register and work as a Health Care Assistant (HCA).
-As a Registered Health Care Assistant, you will qualify for a 10-week paid Cooperative Work Experience with a Canadian employer.
-This will give you the opportunity to amass hours in the Canadian healthcare system, which you will later need for licensure as a nurse.
+To transition IENs into the Canadian health care setting as quickly as possible, the first 19 weeks of the program prepares you to register and work as a Health Care Assistant.
+Your paid, 10-week Cooperative Work Experience sets you up for success.

-Post Graduate Diploma in Canadian Nursing International with Additional Co-op
+Post-Graduate Diploma in Canadian Nursing with English Component and Additional Co-op